 The Company's products are sold and distributed directly to retail stores and other outlets, including food markets, institutional accounts and vending machine outlets.
-During 2009, approximately 69% of the Company's bottle/can volume to retail customers was sold for future consumption.
+During 2010, approximately 69% of the Company's bottle/can volume to retail customers was sold for future consumption.
 The remaining bottle/can volume to retail customers of approximately 31% was sold for immediate consumption, primarily through dispensing machines owned either by the Company, retail outlets or third party vending companies.
-The Company's largest customer, Wal-Mart Stores, Inc., accounted for approximately 19% of the Company's total bottle/can volume to retail customers and the second largest customer, Food Lion, LLC, accounted for approximately 11% of the Company's total bottle/can volume to retail customers.
-Wal-Mart Stores, Inc. accounted for approximately 15% of the Company's total net sales.
+The Company's largest customer, Wal-Mart Stores, Inc., accounted for approximately 24% of the Company's total bottle/can volume to retail customers and the second largest customer, Food Lion, LLC, accounted for approximately 10% of the Company's total bottle/can volume to retail customers.
+Wal-Mart Stores, Inc. accounted for approximately 17% of the Company's total net sales.
 The loss of either Wal-Mart Stores, Inc. or Food Lion, LLC as customers would have a material adverse effect on the Company.
 All of the Company's beverage sales are to customers in the United States.

 New product introductions, packaging changes and sales promotions have been the primary sales and marketing practices in the nonalcoholic beverage industry in recent years and have required and are expected to continue to require substantial expenditures.
-Brand introductions from The Coca-Cola Company in the last four years include Coca-Cola Zero, Vault, Vault Zero, Dasani flavors, Full Throttle, Gold Peak tea products and Dasani Plus.
-The Company began distribution of three of its own products, Country Breeze tea, diet Country Breeze tea and Tum-E Yummies, in 2007.
-In addition, the Company also began distribution of NOS[®] products (energy drinks from FUZE, a subsidiary of The Coca-Cola Company), juice products from FUZE and V8 products from Campbell during 2007.
-In the fourth quarter of 2007, the Company began distribution of glacéau products, a wholly-owned subsidiary of The Coca-Cola Company that produces branded enhanced beverages including vitaminwater, smartwater and vitaminenergy.
+Brand introductions from The Coca-Cola Company in the last five years include Coca-Cola Zero, VAULT, Dasani flavors, Full Throttle and Gold Peak tea products.
+In 2007, the Company began distribution of three of its own products, Country Breeze tea, diet Country Breeze tea and Tum-E Yummies.
+In 2010, the Company began distribution of three additional Company-owned products, Bean & Body coffee beverage, Simmer and Bazza energy tea.
+In addition, the Company also began distribution of NOS® products (energy drinks from FUZE, a subsidiary of The Coca-Cola Company), juice products from FUZE and V8 products from Campbell during 2007.
+In the fourth quarter of 2007, the Company began distribution of glacéau products, a wholly-owned subsidiary of The Coca-Cola Company that produces branded enhanced beverages including vitaminwater and smartwater.
 The Company entered into a distribution agreement in October 2008 with subsidiaries of Hansen Natural Corporation, the developer, marketer, seller and distributor of Monster Energy drinks, the leading volume brand in the U.S. energy drink category.
 Under this agreement, the Company began distributing Monster Energy drinks in certain of the Company's territories in November 2008.
-New packaging introductions include the 2-liter contour bottle during 2009 and the 20-ounce "grip" bottle during 2007.
+New packaging introductions include the 7.5-ounce sleek can during 2010, the 2-liter contour bottle for Coca-Cola products during 2009 and the 20-ounce "grip" bottle during 2007.
+During 2008, the Company tested the 16-ounce bottle/24-ounce bottle package in select convenience stores and introduced it companywide in 2009.
 New product and packaging introductions have resulted in increased operating costs for the Company due to special marketing efforts, obsolescence of replaced items and, in some cases, higher raw material costs.

 The Company sells its products primarily in nonrefillable bottles and cans, in varying proportions from market to market.
-For example, there may be as many as 27 different packages for Diet Coke within a single geographic area.
-Bottle/can volume to retail customers during 2009 was approximately 46% cans, 53% nonrefillable bottles and 1% other containers.
+For example, there may be as many as 26 different packages for Diet Coke within a single geographic area.
+Bottle/can volume to retail customers during 2010 was approximately 46% cans, 53% bottles and 1% other containers.